 Domain Rules & Business Invariants

-Last Updated: February 2026 Context: Local-first Tauri desktop application with Rust backend and SQLite storage
+Last Updated: April 2026 Context: Local-first Tauri desktop application with a Rust domain and a Python sidecar agent runtime, SQLite storage

 Purpose

 Section titled “Purpose”This document captures the critical business rules and domain invariants that govern the Inklings knowledge management system.
-These rules are enforced in the domain layer (Rust crates) regardless of storage mechanism.
+These rules are enforced in the domain layer (Rust crates) regardless of storage mechanism, agent, or caller.

 Enforcement: